zyb852/Assignment_2/README.md

         1. Python comes preinstalled on most Linux systems.
 You can check if it is installed by running the following command: ***python -V***
         2. Use your system package manager to install Python and Python packages.
 On Ubuntu and Debian systems, it can be installed using the following command: ***sudo apt-get install python3 python3-pip***
         3. The venv module can be used to create virtual environments to isolate the dependencies of different projects.
+2. After installing Python, make sure you have installed pip, which is a package manager for Python.
+Since ***Python 3.4***, pip is usually installed with Python.
+To check if you already have pip installed, enter the following at the command line: ***pip --version*** ， If you see the version information for pip, then you have installed pip successfully.
+If not, please refer to the https://pip.pypa.io/en/stable/installation/ installation PIP.
+Next, you need to create a virtual environment to install the project's dependencies.
+From the command line, go to the directory where your project is located and run the following command: ***python -m venv venv*** ， This will create a virtual environment called "venv" in the project directory.
+To activate the virtual environment, run the following command:
+    1. For Windows users: ***venv\Scripts\activate***
+    2. For macOS/Linux users： ***source venv/bin/activate***

+Once the virtual environment is activated, you can install the required dependencies for your project via pip.
+At the command line, enter the following: ***pip install opencv-python pandas numpy tk matplotlib os unittest*** ， This command will install libraries such as cv2 (OpenCV), pandas, numpy, tkinter, matplotlib, os, and unittest.
+To check if these libraries have been successfully installed in your virtual environment, you can run the following command: ***pip list*** ， This will display the installed packages and their versions.
+If you see the names of the required libraries, they have been successfully installed.
 Here are the Python libraries and their versions needed for this project:
 * cv2 (OpenCV)：4.0.0 and higher
 * pandas：1.0.0 and higher